Quinnduong/Telecom-Company---Data-Analytics-project/README.md

 # Telecom-Company---Data-Analytics-project
-Here, we have analyzed the dataset of an European Telecom Company.
+Here, I have analyzed the dataset of an European Telecom Company.

-This Telecom's Attrition Dataset, consists of cleaned customer activity data (features), along with a churn label specifying whether a customer cancelled the subscription.
+This Telecom's Attrition Dataset, consists of cleaned customer activity data (features), along with a churn label specifying whether a customer canceled the subscription.

-We explore and analyze the data to discover key factors responsible for customer attrition and come up with ways/recommendations to ensure customer retention.
+I explored and analyzed the data to discover key factors responsible for customer attrition and came up with ways/recommendations to ensure customer retention.

 Business Understanding Of A Telecom Industry Customer Attrition: